IliaAnastassov/SuperDuperCalculator/README.md

 # SuperDuperCalculator - make maths easy and fun!

-The calculator also provides a nice, simple and user-friendly GUI.
+The calculator provides a nice, simple and user-friendly GUI.
 You can do various calculations fast and easy, harnessing the full computational power of your system!

 - you can add